YichaoOU/easy_prime/README.md

 # Installation

-The most easiest way to install Easy-Prime is via conda.
+The most easiest way to install Easy-Prime is via conda (version >=4.9).

 ```